Brautigan > Chronology 1980s

 Brautigan taped an interview with David Cole for his program Here Come the Seventies aired by the Canadian Broadcasting Corporation this morning.
 In the afternoon, he taped an interview with Gil Fox for ABC radio.
 In the evening, he flew to Boston, Massachusetts, and checked into the Ritz-Carlton Hotel overlooking the Boston Public Garden.

 Brautigan met with Joe Fischer, a reporter for the Toronto Star at 1:00 PM.
 At 8:00 PM, Brautigan gave a reading in the offices of the Harvard Advocate, the nation's oldest continually published literary magazine.

 Brautigan took a morning flight to Detroit, Michigan, and then traveled on to the University of Toledo in Ohio.
 At 8:00 PM he gave his standard reading at an event sponsored by the Toledo Poets Center Arts Council.

 Brautigan flew from Detroit to San Francisco, California, book promotion tour finished.
 He immediately moved into Eunice Kitagawa's Vallejo Street apartment, convient to both Enrico's and his office above Vesuvio Café.

 Brautigan spent Christmas in Mendocino, California, with Eunice Kitagawa.

 Brautigan reconnected with his literary agent, Helen Brann, regarding his manuscript for So the Wind Won't Blow It All Away.
-Brautigan began the first draft in June 1979, based on an earlier work he called The Pond People of America, based on his childhood in the Pacific Northwest.
+Brautigan began the first draft in June 1979, based on an earlier work he called The Pond People of America, about his childhood in the Pacific Northwest.
 For example, the beginning of Chapter 4 reads, "In April it was spring and I began my discovery of the ponds, which led me step by step down the road to the pond people and into their camp and into their pond houses and into their pond furniture and everything pond."

 Friday, 13 February 1981